arbet/wordpress-user-posts-per-page/readme.txt

 *Detailed Features*

 * Works with posts, pages and custom post types
-* Compatible with Marketpress, Woocommerce and any plugin which uses custom posts to display its data
 * Works on Category pages, tag pages, author pages, archive pages, and custom post type archive pages.
 * Number of posts per page remembered for logged in users
 * Cookie set for non-logged in users to remember settings